CFEIntact workflow

 BLAST Analysis

-CFEIntact calls the NCBI’s blastn program to obtain alignment data that is region-based, as opposed to the global alignment provided by mafft.
+CFEIntact calls the NCBI’s blastn program to obtain alignment data that is region-based, as opposed to global alignment.

 The subtype of the sequence is determined at this point as well - BLAST tries to align the sequence to every reference subtype sequence specified via the --subtype CLI option.